-Create and support a culture that promotes overall well-being in collaboration with campus partners / key stakeholders that focuses on all elements of wellness including, but not limited to, stress management, emotional, intellectual, spiritual, social, environmental, occupational, financial and physical well-being.
+Create and support a culture that promotes overall health and well-being in collaboration with campus partners/key stakeholders that focuses on all elements of wellness including, but not limited to, stress management, emotional, intellectual, spiritual, social, environmental, occupational, financial, and physical well-being.

 Assist with departmental evaluation and assessment efforts, benchmarking, data collection, and analysis.
 Lead co-workers and colleagues with implementing appropriate evaluation and assessment metrics using best practices in the industry.
 Solicit student and stakeholder feedback throughout program development and evaluation.

-Assist other staff members in assessing programs and learned student outcomes and their impact on student’s retention, leadership development, satisfaction and academic success.
-Assist in the development, monitoring, and tracking results of assessment tools.
+Assist other staff members in assessing programs and learned student outcomes and their impact on student retention, leadership development, satisfaction, and academic success.
+Assist in the development, monitoring, and tracking of results of assessment tools.

-Provide department leadership in the development of new, creative programs related to the promotion of fitness, health and well-being to the university community.
+OTHERDUTIESANDRESPONSIBILITIES: Assist department leadership in the development of creative programs related to the promotion of fitness, health, and well-being to the university community.

-Provide effective training, leadership, management and mentoring for student employees.
+Provide effective training, leadership, management, and mentoring for student-athletes.